Calls To Extend Public Access to Buckingham Palace

 According to the British Monarchy official website, Buckingham Palace is comprised of 775 rooms, including 19 staterooms.
 The palace is a key location for the first day of State Visits, when the visiting Head of State is normally welcomed in the Bow room for lunch and then later entertained at a gala dinner in the ballroom, which was built during Queen Victoria’s reign in the 1850s.
 It is also used for royal ceremonies and investitures.

 The daily management of Buckingham Palace is the responsibility of Household, under the Department of Culture, Media and Sport.

-Tagged Buckingham Palace, Elizabeth II, Finances, Palaces.
+Tagged Buckingham Palace, Finances, Renovations.